Wolfram von Richthofen: Death

 Throughout 1944 Richthofen suffered from headaches and exhaustion.
 In October it was discovered he was suffering from a brain tumour.
 He was sent on medical leave to the Luftwaffe hospital for neurological injuries at Bad Ischl in Austria.
 On 27 October 1944, he was operated on by a leading brain surgeon, Wilhelm Tönnis.
 Formerly a professor at the University of Würzburg, Tönnis was one of the most notable German specialists.
 Initially it was thought that the operation had been successful, but the progression of the tumour had only been slowed.
 In November 1944 Richthofen was officially relieved of his command in Italy and transferred to the Führerreserve.
 His condition declined steadily in early 1945.
 It is thought likely that Tönnis attempted a second operation, but that the tumour had progressed beyond hope of recovery.
 Germany surrendered on 8 May 1945.
 The hospital was taken over by the American Third Army, and Richthofen became a prisoner of war.

-He died in captivity on 12 July 1945.
+He died on 12 July 1945 as an American prisoner of war in the air force hospital in Bad Ischl.
+His gravesite in the Bad Ischl cemetery has not been preserved, but his name is engraved on the cemetery cross next to the names of the people buried in war graves at the time.